skull3r7/image-gpt/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

+Modified version of imageGPT for tensorflow 2.
+Source code was adapted from tensorflow version 1.13.1 to 2.3.1.
+For windows 10 the flags TF_FORCE_GPU_ALLOW_GROWTH and CUDA_VISIBLE_DEVICES must be set (see line 9-10 in run.py).
+You can also install all dependencies with pip (```pip install tensorflow```).

+Tested with Nvidia GTX3090, Driver 457.09, Cuda 11.1

 # image-gpt

 Code and models from the paper ["Generative Pretraining from Pixels"](https://cdn.openai.com/papers/Generative_Pretraining_from_Pixels_V2.pdf).